kurtisdmiller/personal-site/content/course/public-speaking/syllabus.md

 If you believe that you have been graded unfairly, wait 24 hours after receiving the grade and schedule a meeting to discuss it with me.
-I cannot discuss your grades publically.
+I cannot discuss your grades publicly.
 Come to this meeting prepared to provide evidence supporting the need for a grade change.
 Grades are considered final one week after they are returned to you (or 2 days after the last class meeting).